Richard and Raye Scott

-Water: Provide access to water at all times.
-Remember, young animals can drown, so make sure the bowl is very shallow.
+Water: Provide access to clean, fresh water at all times.
+Remember, very young animals can drown, so make sure the bowl is very shallow.

-Food: Speak with the shelter or rescue group about what kind of food, the amounts and how often to feed your foster.
+Food: Speak with the shelter or rescue group about what kind of food, the amounts and how often to feed your foster pet.
 The shelter or rescue group will also tell you if the pet you are fostering needs any special foods, supplements or diets.

 Litter box and cat litter for foster cats: Cats will instinctively use a litter box and mom will begin teaching her kittens how to use it.
-You can use a shallow litter box or an old cake pan.
 Speak with your shelter or rescue group about whether it prefers you use clumping or non-clumping litter, as some require non-clumping litter for kittens younger than four months old.

 Heating pad or hot water bottle: Depending on how warm your room is, these extras will ensure that everyone is comfy and cozy.
 If you use any of these items, be sure that there is space for the pet to move away from the heat in case she is too hot, and always place heating pads on the lowest setting.